RennyLi/rennyli.github.io/_pages/about.md

 Beyond my academic persuits, I am a passionate music enthusiast and a band drummer.
 I enjoy metalcore and fusion music, with Bring Me The Horizon and ONE OK ROCK being my favorite bands.

 Thank you for taking the time to learn about me.
-I look forward to connecting and exporing how we can collaborate to make a positive impact through technology and our shared passions!
+I look forward to connecting and exploring how we can collaborate to make a positive impact through technology and our shared passions!

 <!--
 # 🔥 News